 You’ll find a taxi everywhere 24 hours a day (above all in front of the main spots).
-You can catch it in the taxi station or stop it along the road just raising your hand.
-During the peak hours (5 pm to 7 pm) is often challenging to find a taxi since most of the people use it.
+You can catch it in the taxi station or stop it along the road by raising your hand.
+During peak hours (5 pm to 7 pm), it is often challenging to find a taxi since most people use it.

 For example, the fare for a ride from BurJuman metro station to Dubai Mall is approximately 25 AED (9 km); from the Dubai Mall to Dubai Marina is around 60 AED (27 km); from the Dubai Mall to Deira is around 30 AED (11 km).

 Where can I buy a ticket?

 If you want to catch the local transports, you need to buy a Nol Card or a Nol ticket.
 In each metro station, you’ll find ticket machines or ticketing offices.
 You’ll also find ticket machines at most bus stop as well.
 The ticket can also be purchased through RTA authorised sales agent in the city.